onsi/ginkgo/docs/index.md

 - Ginkgo will then run any `AfterSuite` and `ReportAfterSuite` nodes.
 - And finally, it will exit, marking the suite as failed.

-If the currently running node is **not** interruptible then Ginkgo will simply leak the node and proceed with the cleanup nodes.
+If the currently running node is **not** interruptible, then Ginkgo will simply leak the node and proceed with the cleanup nodes.

-Once a suite is interrupted by one of these mechanisms any subsequent cleanup nodes that run will be subject to the following timeout behavior:
+Once a suite is interrupted by one of these mechanisms, any subsequent cleanup nodes that run, will be subject to the following timeout behavior:

 - If the cleanup node is interruptible and has a `NodeTimeout`, Ginkgo uses that `NodeTimeout` to set a deadline for the node.
-If the deadline expires then a Grace Period applies (either the node's `GracePeriod` or the global `--grace-period`) before Ginkgo leaks the node and moves on.
+If the deadline expires, then a Grace Period applies (either the node's `GracePeriod` or the global `--grace-period`) before Ginkgo leaks the node and moves on.
 - If the cleanup node is interruptible and **does not** have a `NodeTimeout`, Ginkgo uses the Grace Period to set a deadline for the node.
-If the deadline expires then a second Grace Period applies before Ginkgo leaks the node and moves on.
+If the deadline expires, then a second Grace Period applies before Ginkgo leaks the node and moves on.
 - If the cleanup node is **not** interruptible, Ginkgo will give the node a single Grace Period to complete and exit.
-In this case since it cannot be interrupted Ginkgo will simply leak the node after one Grace Period.
+In this case, since it cannot be interrupted, Ginkgo will simply leak the node after one Grace Period.

 In short, Ginkgo does its best to cleanup and emit as much information as possible about the suite before shutting down... while also ensuring that the suite doesn't hang forever should a cleanup node get stuck.

 A single interrupt (e.g. `SIGINT`/`SIGTERM`) interrupts the current running node and proceeds to perform cleanup.
-If you want to skip cleanup you can send a second interrupt - this will still run reporting nodes in an effort to ensure the generated reports are not corrupted.
+If you want to skip cleanup, you can send a second interrupt - this will still run reporting nodes in an effort to ensure the generated reports are not corrupted.
 If you want to skip the reporting nodes and bail immediately, send a third interrupt signal.

 If you want to get information about what is currently running in a suite _without_ interrupting it, check out the [Getting Visibility Into Long-Running Specs](#getting-visibility-into-long-running-specs) section above.